Category Archives: Genie Research

-There's this old rundown junk yard looking place just off the bike trail.
+There’s this old rundown junk yard looking place just off the bike trail.
 There are quite a few odds and ends lying around there, including some fancy old cars.
 For some reason, when I see the place, it makes me think of the Djinn.
 Perhaps I imagine there is an old bottle with a big strapping genie inside, waiting for a rub.
+Then I think of the wishes I’d be granted.
+How about you?
+Pretend I am your genie, what are your wishes?

 … they “live”.
 I am the Dr. Frankenstein of a slew of magical characters.
 I created them; nurtured them; guided them.
 They’re out there.
 I haven’t paid much attention to them this summer.
 Life gets in the way.
 When my husband had a heart attack last week, they were asked to take a seat and wait.
 (Actually, I didn’t give them a thought… but they knew).
 So, they sit in the wings living the magical lives I created for them.
 Not to overstate it…but they may owe me some rent.
 The point is that our imaginations create very real things.
 Whether they move forward or step back is up to us.
 For now, I think they’re content to wait.
 I hope you are, too.